atrp87/PYCP/README.md

 - Some of the things I learnt while working on the code base learn how the major parts ( components ) work together, state, props, JSX, Styling ( in React ), Conditional Rendering, Lists & Keys and Forms.

 ![File Structure](file_structure.png)

+- I used notion to keep myself organized.

 ![Notion](Notion.png)